apptainer/singularity-userdocs/oci_runtime.rst

 Kubernetes Integration
 ----------------------

-As noted at the :ref:`outset here <sec:oci_runtime_overview>`, in documenting support for an OCI runtime in Singularity is initially driven by the need to integrate with Kubernetes.
-Simply stated, Kubernetes is an open-source system for orchestrating containers; developed originally at Google, Kubernetes was contributed as seed technology to the Cloud Native Compute Foundation (CNCF).
+As noted at the :ref:`outset here <sec:oci_runtime_overview>`, in documenting support for an OCI runtime in Singularity, the impetus is initially derived from the requirement to integrate with `Kubernetes <https://kubernetes.io/>`_.
+Simply stated, Kubernetes is an open-source system for orchestrating containers; developed originally at Google, Kubernetes was contributed as seed technology to the `Cloud Native Compute Foundation <https://www.cncf.io/>`_ (CNCF).
 At this point, Kubernetes is regarded as a Graduated Project by CNCF, and is being used widely in production deployments.
 Even though Kubernetes emphasizes an orientation around services, it is appealing to those seeking to orchestrate containers having compute-driven requirements.
 Furthermore, emerging classes of workload in AI for example, appear to have requirements that are best addressed by a combination of service and traditional HPC infrastructures.
 Thus there is ample existing, as well as emerging, interest in integrating Singularity containers with Kubernetes.

-The connection with support for the OCI runtime documented here, within the context of a Singularity-Kubernetes integration, can be well established through an architectural schematic.
-Dating back to the introduction of a Container Runtime Interface (CRI) for Kubernetes in late 2016, the schematic below is modified version of the original presented in `a Kubernetes blog post <https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/>`_.
-The lower branch of this schematic is essentially a reproduction of the original; it does however, place emphasis on OCI compliance in terms of the CRI and containers (the runtimes as well as their instances).
+The connection with support for the OCI runtime documented here, within the context of a Singularity-Kubernetes integration, can be best established through an architectural schematic.
+Dating back to the introduction of a Container Runtime Interface (CRI) for Kubernetes in late 2016, the schematic below is a modified version of the original presented in `a Kubernetes blog post <https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/>`_.
+The lower branch of this schematic is essentially a reproduction of the original; it does however, place emphasis on OCI compliance in terms of the CRI and containers (the runtime as well as their instances).

 .. image:: sycri_ociruntime_implementation.png